-As Director of Liaisons and Research Services, I work extensively with students and faculty to help them access the resources they need for teaching, learning, and research.
-I also provide library instruction for undergraduate and graduate classes, in-person research consultations, and library collections support for the College of Education.
-Finally, I serve as Associate Editor for the journal Evidence Based Library and Information Practice.
+As Director of Research & Instructional Services, I work with students and faculty to help them access resources for teaching, learning, and research.
+I teach library research to classes, provide individual research consultations, and develop library collections related to Education, Art, and Theatre & Dance.
+Finally, I serve as Editor-in-Chief for the journal Evidence Based Library and Information Practice.

 Ph.D., Education, University of Nevada, Reno